-The Company has entered into two master repurchase agreements pursuant to which it finances mortgage loans.
-One agreement is a \$500 million lending facility of which \$200 million is on an uncommitted basis.
-This agreement terminates January 16, 2009.
-The second agreement is a \$350 million committed lending facility.
-This agreement terminates January 29, 2010.
-As of June 30, 2008 and December 31, 2007, the Company did not have any amounts borrowed against these facilities.
+The Company entered into two master repurchase agreements pursuant to which it financed mortgage loans.
+One agreement was a \$500 million lending facility of which \$200 million was on an uncommitted basis.
+This agreement was to be terminated January 16, 2009.
+The second agreement was a \$350 million committed lending facility.
+This agreement was to be terminated January 29, 2010.
 On July 29, 2008, the Company terminated both lending facilities.
+As of September 30, 2008 and December 31, 2007, the Company did not have any amounts borrowed against these facilities.